-- Medicare is a government-funded health insurance option for Americans ages 65 and older and individuals with certain qualifying disabilities.
+- Medicare is a government-funded health insurance option for Americans age 65 and older and individuals with certain qualifying disabilities.

 - Beneficiaries enrolled in Medicare are responsible for out-of-pocket costs such as copayments, or copays, for certain services or prescription drugs.

 - There are financial assistance programs available for Medicare enrollees that can help pay Medicare copays, among other costs.

-Medicare is one of the most popular health insurance options for adults ages 65 and older in the United States.
+Medicare is one of the most popular health insurance options for adults age 65 and older in the United States.
 When you enroll in Medicare, you will owe various out-of-pocket costs for services you receive.
 Medicare plan costs include monthly premiums and yearly deductibles, as well as coinsurance and copayments, sometimes called copays.

 A copayment, or copay, is a fixed amount of money that you pay out-of-pocket for a specific service.
 Copays generally apply to doctor visits, specialist visits, and prescription drug refills.
-Most copayment amounts are in the $10–$45+ range, but the cost depends entirely on your plan.
+Most copayment amounts are in the $10 to $45+ range, but the cost depends entirely on your plan.